 Q: Are special clothes required for square dancing?

 A: No, not unless you want to wear them.
 Dress for the lessons is casual.
 For the Village Swingers club dances the dress is “Dressy Casual”or “Square Ware”.
 Lots of women wear the popular long mid-calf (prairie) skirts, but dressier casual wear is fine too.
 Long-sleeved shirts are preferred for men, and western-style shirts are very popular.

 Q: Are special shoes required?

 A: No, but shoes are required.
-Just about any type of comfortable shoes is fine as long as they have non-sticky soles.
+Just about any type of comfortable shoes are fine as long as they have non-sticky soles.
 Please avoid wearing tap-dancing shoes, baseball cleats, ice-skates, or any other kind of footwear that will mar the dance floor.

 Q: Will I be ready to dance with the square dance club after I complete the lesson series?

 A: Absolutely!
 You will be dancing from the very first lesson.
 Square dancing is definitely an activity in which you “learn by doing”.
 After learning the mainstream square dance calls, after 16 weeks of lessons, new dancers are invited to dance with the club on Saturday nights.
 The club dances September thru May, most 1st and 3rd Saturdays.